WitnessAngel/witness-angel-authenticator/Readme.rst

 To build a debug APK and deploy it via USB on an android device (only works on Linux)::

+    Create local symlinks "wacryptolib/" and "wacomponents/", pointing to "src/" folders of these Git repositories.

-    Install "buildozer" with pip, and then do:
+    Install "buildozer" with pip.

+    And then do:

     $ buildozer android debug deploy run logcat

-To force the startup language of the GUI application, set the LANG environment variable to "fr" or "en".
+To force the startup language of the GUI application, set the "LANG" environment variable to "fr" or "en".